gnolang/gno/docs/explanation/packages.md

 The `avl` package comprises a set of functions that can manipulate the leaves and nodes of the AVL Tree.

-Click on [this link](building-a-realm/realm-examples/types.gno.md) for a sample usage of the `avl` package.

 ## `grc20`

 Gnolang includes an implementation of the `erc20` fungible token standard referred to as `grc20`.
 The interfaces of `grc20` are as follows: